Chapter 4 : The Slug Club

 A Sticking Solution would fix his problem immediately.
 It was a potion that, when touched, would attach whatever had touched it to the potion.
 He honestly couldn’t believe that he hadn’t thought of it before.

 There were still problems with it, of course.
 He would have to maneuver through the potion.
 And he needed a reason for why he had the potion in the first place.
-He couldn’t just walk through Hogwarts with a Sticking Solution and expect the teachers to not
+He couldn’t just walk through Hogwarts with a Sticking Solution and expect the teachers to not be suspicious.

 As he spooned mashed potatoes into his mouth, Tom reasoned through his options.
 He could either carry it himself, or ask a student to do it for him.
 The latter would probably be easier.
 He could be very convincing when needed, and that way, the spilled potion wouldn’t be his fault.
 A younger student would work best, as they would be less likely to question him.